Opportunities and Limitations in Broadband Sensing: Conclusions

-The bounds on IQFI that we have found concern single qubit initial states, which can be extended, via Eq.~(\ref{eq:separable_discrete}), to arbitrary separable states due to QFI's additivity and convexity.
+The bounds on IQFI that we have found on single qubit initial states can be extended, via Eq.~(\ref{eq:separable_discrete}), to arbitrary separable states due to the additivity and convexity of the QFI \cite{feng2017quantifying, toth2014quantum}.
 As Eq.~(\ref{eq:separable_discrete}) applies only to separable probe states, we can think of it as a kind of standard quantum limit that cannot be exceeded without entanglement.
 Indeed, we see that an n-qubit cat state can significantly exceed the $2\pi n\zeta^2 T$ performance of unentangled $\pi$-pulse-based protocols.
 This points to the possibility of using IQFI as a form of entanglement witness, so that the quantum Fisher information at any particular frequency may be consistent with a separable state but the breadth of such sensitivity can only be explained by an entangled state.
-Mapping out the corresponding Heisenberg limits on multiqubit entangled probes remains an open question.
+In general, however, we find that the quadratic-in-time asymptotic upperbound of the IQFI holds for both separable and entangled probes.
 Finally, another interesting open question is if other transformations of QFI spectra might generate new insights into broadband sensing limitations.